Lydia Allison our ‘Writer In Residence’ for the month of October.

 ‘I often just write what I feel.
 I have a real interest in physicality/beauty/deformity as I think image impacts on everyone.
 I’m particularly interested in how people see themselves and how that influences their appearance or physicality subconsciously/metaphorically in terms of their feeling or actively by self harm/eating disorders.
 And I’m interested in perceptions of beauty and body dysmorphia’.

-Here’s the fourth of five poems on deformation by Lydia Allison illustrated this week by artist Sara Mena.
-You’ll also find the third instalment of our ever-morphing, dastardly collaborative monster.
-This drawing is being collectively produced and passed from artist-to artist week-by-week- all contributing to one image.
+Here’s the second of five poems on deformation by Lydia Allison illustrated by emerging Artist Amanda Santos (See her biography below), and the second instalment of our ever-morphing, dastardly collaborative monster.
+This drawing is being collaboratively produced and passed from artist-to artist week-by-week all contributing to one image.

-Please do click on the image to enlarge-it’s worth it
+Please do click on the image to enlarge

 by Lydia Allison